THE POEM

 Not necessarily that life turned out

-But that we do survive intact, better, wiser, happier
+But that we do survive intact, better, wiser,

 And that laughter is the best healer